 FREDERICTON – Historic numbers of international students were among the incoming students who kicked off a new year at New Brunswick Community College (NBCC) this week.
-While official enrollment numbers will be finalized in October, NBCC is on track to double its Fall 2016 enrollment of 105 international students.
+While official enrolment numbers will be finalized in October, NBCC is on track to double its Fall 2016 enrolment of 105 international students.

 The increase is the result of NBCC’s strategic investments in established and developing markets, leveraging Canada’s strong brand for top quality education.